mishaiomdin/languages/README.md

-# languages
+# Languages
-My script for the languages I learn and teach
+My notes on the languages I learn and teach.
+See the published website here: https://mishaiomdin.github.io/languages/